xot/ElectraOne/README-ADDING-PRESETS.md

 - ```EFFECT_PRESET_SLOT``` E1 preset slot where the preset controlling the currently appointed device is stored.
 Specified by bank index (0..5) followed by preset index (0.11).
 The default is ```(5,1)```.

-The following constants *only* influence the construction of presets 'on the fly' and do not affect preloaded presets:
+The following constants *only* influence the construction of presets 'on the fly' and do not affect predefined or preloaded presets:

 - ```MAX_CC7_PARAMETERS``` and ```MAX_CC14_PARAMETERS``` limits the number of parameters assigned as CC7 or CC14 parameters.
 If ```-1``` (the default) all parameters are included (limited by the number of available MIDI channels and CC parameter slots): this is a good setting when dumping devices and/or when setting ```ORDER = ORDER_DEVICEDICT```
 - ```MIDI_EFFECT_CHANNEL``` is the first MIDI channel to use to assign device parameters controls to.
 The default value is 11.